cypress-io/cypress/cypress/v1.0/documentation/1-Commands/10-clock.md

 ## clock.tick(*milliseconds*)

 Move the clock the specified number of `milliseconds`.
 Any timers within the affected range of time will be called.
-Note that `cy.tick` exists for this purpose as well for a more fluid
+Note that `cy.tick` exists for this purpose as well for a more fluid.

 ## clock.restore()